-Carbon Dioxide (CO2) use in breweries range from product carbonation to elimination of oxygen in the brewing and packaging operations.
+Carbon Dioxide (CO2) usage in breweries ranges from product carbonation to elimination of oxygen in the brewing and packaging operations.
 The production of CO2 from fermentation supplies the majority of CO2 used at many breweries.
 However, most breweries use more CO2 than what is collected and purchased CO2 is often required.
 In fact, some larger facilities spend over $1 million on CO2 annually- making it one of the more expensive operating costs.

 While the price of CO2 has always been a factor, there have been many CO2 supply chain issues recently including the truck driver shortage and shutdown of supply sources.
 This makes it difficult for breweries to procure the needed supply.